johnttaylor/colony.pico/src/Driver/TPipe/README.txt

 A Pipe can have many 'transmit' and 'receive' clients.

-Transmitting frames is done using synchronous ITC messages to guarantee the transmission of each frame is done in the Pipe's TX thread, i.e. frames are atomic with respect to other frames/TX-clients.
+Transmitting frames is guaranteed to be an atomic operation, i.e. if a frame is being transmitted, a requested to transmit a new frame will be blocked until the transmission of the current frame has completed.

 Incoming frames are processed by Clients registering frame handlers that identify the individual frames/command they process.
-The frame handlers execute in the Pipe's RX thread.
+The frame handlers execute in the Pipe's thread.
 Each frame handler is responsible for providing thread-safe with respect to the application.

 */